koraktor/mavanagaiata/README.md

  * `contributors`: Generates a list of contributors from Git commits
  * `tag`:          Information about the most recent tag

-Each goal stores its information into the project's properties.
+Each goal stores its information into the project’s properties.
 The following property keys will be prefixed with `mavanagaiata.` and `mvngit.` respectively.
 You may override this with the configuration property `propertyPrefixes`.